 Usage Rules: The [Buffer Rail Mapping] defines the connections between POWER and/or GND pins and buffer and/or terminator voltage supply references using signal_name.
 When [Buffer Rail Mapping] is present, then the signal_name field (second column of [Pin] records) shall indicate that all POWER and GND pins with the same signal_name are connected.

-Each line must contain either three, five or six entries.
+Each line shall contain either three, five or six entries.
 Use the reserved word NC for columns where a connection is not made.

 The first column contains a pin name.
-Each pin name must match one of the pin names declared in the [Pin] section of the [Component] as a buffer or terminator.
+Each pin name shall match one of the pin names declared in the [Pin] section of the [Component] as a buffer or terminator.

 The remaining columns correspond to the voltage supply references for the named pin.
 Each [Model] supply reference is connected to a signal_name in the corresponding column.